IScotuS/rain-alarm-android/README.md

 Rain Alarm

 ## Description
-Rain Alarm is, as its name suggests, alarms its user when it will rain shortly in the future.
+Rain Alarm is, as its name suggests, alarms the user when it will rain shortly in the future.

 ## Visuals
 Soon..